- Your business website is vitally important to your growth and success. But unfortunately, there's no one-size-fits-all with web design.

 A responsive website is one website that caters to all different devices.
 A mobile site can and often is something that is customised for smaller screens with completely different layout and content specifically tailored to a mobile phone.

 If your website is not naturally responsive and you are not in a position to make it this way, consider making the text a little larger.
-At the very least, you’ll make those people with the fancy huge screens happier.
+At the very least, you’ll make those people with huge fancy screens happier.

 2. Be easy to contact